TemariVirus/Holocure-Auto-Fishing-Bot/README.md

 ### The bot only presses ENTER and misses everything.

 This is likely a problem with DirectX hardware acceleration.
-As a workaround, open settings, and navigate to System > Display > Graphics (settings).
-Then, disable both "Optimizations for windowed games" and "Variable refresh rate".
-I'm currently working on a fix for this.
+As a workaround, open settings, and navigate to System > Display > Graphics.
+Then, disable "Optimizations for windowed games", "Variable refresh rate" and "Auto HDR".
+I'm currently working on a fix for this. ([More information about "Optimizations for windowed games"](https://support.microsoft.com/en-us/windows/optimizations-for-windowed-games-in-windows-11-3f006843-2c7e-4ed0-9a5e-f9389e535952))

 ## Dependencies